What is

 Signs of Dysgraphia

-• Inconsistencies in writing, e.g. mixtures of printing and cursive writing, upper and lower case, or irregular sizes, shapes, or slant of letters
+Mixtures of printing and cursive writing, upper/lower case, or irregular sizes/shapes/slant of letters.

-• Inconsistent position of letters on the page with respect to lines and margins
+Inconsistent position of letters with respect to lines/margins, or inconsistent spaces between words/letters.

 How is Dysgraphia Identified?